interair/rabbitmq_docker/README.md

-##Rabbitmq with enabled hipe and erlang cookies
+##Rabbitmq with enabled hipe_compile and erlang cookies